 Student Application Package

-Old Testament Survey
+Old Testament Survey (3 credits)

 Leithart, Peter J. A House for My Name: A Survey of the Old Testament.
 (Canon Press, 2000)

-Understanding the Old Testament is crucial to have a deeper understanding of the New Testament.
+Understanding the Old Testament is crucial to having a deeper understanding of the New Testament.
 This course is designed to introduce major themes within the OT and show how those themes are connected to the theology and teaching within the NT.

-New Testament Survey
+New Testament Survey (3 credits)

 Leithart, Peter J. The Four: A Survey of the Gospels.
 (Canon Press, 2010)

-Building upon the OT survey course, this course opens with a survey of the four gospels followed by a robust examination of the New testament’s letters.
+Building upon the OT survey course, this course opens with a survey of the four gospels followed by a robust examination of the New Testament’s letters.
 Striving to develop a deeper appreciation and practical application of the New Testament upon all of one’s life.

-Apologetics
+Apologetics (3 credits)

 Frame, John.
 Apologetics.
 (P&R Publishing, 2015)

-Assorted authors (Leithart, Virgil, Homer, Orwell, Dostoyevsky, Lewis).
+Virgil, Homer, Orwell, Dostoyevsky, Lewis.

-Guided by Peter Leithart’s Heroes of the City of Man, this course first examines ancient Greek literary works by epic poets Hesiod, Homer and Virgil, and by dramatists Aeschylus, Sophocles, Euripides, and Aristophanes.
+This course first examines ancient Greek literary works by epic poets Hesiod, Homer and Virgil, and by dramatists Aeschylus, Sophocles, Euripides, and Aristophanes.
 The course then turns to modern authors Aldous Huxley, George Orwell, Fyodor Dostoyevsky, and C. S. Lewis.

-Systematic Theology
+Systematic Theology (3 credits)

 Grudem, W. Systematic Theology, 2nd ed.
 (Zondervan Academic, 2020)